 Holi is assumed to have emerged as a measure to safeguard individuals from a myriad of illnesses as the seasons alter from winter to spring.
 In ancient times, Holi sades were customarily prepared with floral extracts and a mixture of water, neem, Mehendi, turmeric and many other herbs to make the colour.

 The colour remedies were used to cure skin problems, fever, allergies, and many other treatments.
 Holi shades have been customarily prepared from flower extracts and botanicals such as Neem, Turmeric, Mehendi, Kumkum, and others.
-The natural colours are used to work as Ayurvedic medicines.
+Natural colours are used to work as Ayurvedic medicines.

 When is Holi celebrated in Nepal?

 The Hindu festival, Holi, is celebrated on the final full moon day of the lunar calendar.
 The precise day of Holi varies from year to year.
-Holi Celebration in Nepal in 2022, will commence on Friday, March 17th and 18th.
+Holi Celebration in Nepal in 2023, will commence on Wednesday, March 8th.